Rev up your body’s defenses with these everyday strategies.

 In a study conducted at Tufts University, researchers put slightly overweight adults with elevated cholesterol levels on a low-fat diet.
 After 12 weeks, the subjects had lost weight and lowered their cholesterol.
 More surprising, their T-cell function had noticeably improved.
 “And we’re not talking about drastic weight loss,” says Meydani.
 “Losing even a few pounds can yield an improvement in how well your immune cells function.”
 To drop a pound a week, each day aim to trim 250 calories from your diet and burn 250 calories through exercise.

 5. Show Off Your Musical Talents

 Research conducted at Johann Wolfgang Goethe University, in Frankfurt, indicates that singing helps improve both a person’s mood and the levels of antibodies that protect from invading germs.
+If you really want to ward off those pesky germs, you may want to arm yourself with a bottle of Hand Sanitizer so you can give your hands a clean between coming into contact with surfaces.
 Also, a study at Willamette University, in Salem, Oregon, found that when people played percussion instruments, like the drums, and sang along, they showed greater concentrations of these antibodies than did those who simply listened to music.
 This is an example of how something that is enjoyable is also good for you, says Carl Charnetski, Ph.D., a professor of psychology at Wilkes University, in Wilkes-Barre, Pennsylvania.

 6. Pet Something Fluffy